johndmccrory/omeka-s-theme-multilingual/README.md

 ## Installation

-For the time being, this theme doesn't have official releases or versions.
-Changes are made on a rolling basis through git.
-To install, simply clone the repository.
-You should occasionally update it with `git pull`.
+Use the zipped releases provided on GitHub for a standard install.

 ## Dependencies